jdziura/hackarena/README.md

 ### 1. Running Locally

+Have Cmake installed or install it from [here](https://cmake.org/download/)

-Install Vcpkg preferably on C:\
+Install Vcpkg preferably on `C:\` but you can install it anywhere
 ```sh
    git clone https://github.com/microsoft/vcpkg.git
    ```